AmalGKrishnan/PortfolioProjects/COVID-19 Visualization in Tableau/README.md

 # COVID-19 Visualization in Tableau ( [View the Dashboard here](https://public.tableau.com/views/COVID-19_Data_Viz_2/Dashboard2?:language=en-US&:display_count=n&:origin=viz_share_link))

 This project is the continuation of "Covid-19 Data Exploration in SQL (using SSMS)" as we will be using the same dataset and some queries for Visualization in Tableau.
+This can be used by either the customer to find the best restaurant in a particular area or by Zomato management team in order to identify locations where they can grow their network, thus the overall business.

 ## DATA
 Here, we'll run the required queries in SSMS and then export the results to separate tables which can later use for viz. with Tableau.